dzekelid/photos/_listings/meetup/2-open-venues-get.md

       operationId: venues
       parameters:
       - in: query
+        name: api_version
+        description: "2"
+        type: string
+      - in: query
-        name: '*city'
+        name: city
         description: A valid city
         type: string
       - in: query
-        name: '*country'
+        name: country
         description: A valid country code
         type: string
       - in: query
+        name: fields
+        description: Request that additional fields (separated by commas) be included in the output
+        type: string
+      - in: query
-        name: '*group_urlname'
+        name: group_urlname
         description: Returns venues with location relative to the group associated with this urlname
         type: string
       - in: query
-        name: '*lat'
+        name: lat
         description: A valid latitude, limits the returned venues to those within radius miles
         type: string
       - in: query
-        name: '*lon'
+        name: lon
         description: A valid longitude, limits the returned venues to those within radius miles
-        type: string
-      - in: query
-        name: '*state'
-        description: For the US, a valid 2 character state code
-        type: string
-      - in: query
-        name: '*text'
-        description: Venues that contain the given term or terms somewhere in their content
-        type: string
-      - in: query
-        name: '*zip'
-        description: A valid US zip code, limits the returned venues to those within radius miles
-        type: string
-      - in: query
-        name: api_version
-        description: "2"
-        type: string
-      - in: query
-        name: fields
-        description: Request that additional fields (separated by commas) be included in the output
         type: string
       - in: query
         name: radius